Last updated on August 21st, 2023

 What Do Your Points Get You?

 However, other Gap Inc. brands have much higher price points on their merchandise.
 For instance, you can easily spend several hundred dollars on a single outfit at Banana Republic.
-The money you spend there with your card will earn you rewards points that will convert to store credits you can use at other Gap Inc. brands.
+The money you spend there with your Visa card will earn you rewards points that will convert to store credits you can use at other Gap Inc. brands.

 A strategic way to use this credit card is to rack up points at big-ticket retailers (like Banana Republic), and then redeem use your credits at more inexpensive stores, like Old Navy and Gap.
 If you buy a couple of outfits at Banana Republic, you can earn up to 2,500 points.
 Those points will earn you $25 dollars in credits.
 You can use those credits for a small discount off your purchase at a more expensive retailer if you find something you really want.
 However, if you use your rewards credits at Old Navy, you can come away with a lot of merchandise for practically nothing.